On This Day In Judy Garland’s Life And Career – January 29

 Check out The Judy Room’s Filmography Page on Summer Stock here.

-January 29, 1952: Judy took part in the March of Dimes fashion show event at the Waldorf-Astoria.
+January 29, 1952: Judy participated in the March of Dimes fashion show event at the Waldorf-Astoria.
 A photo of the event made the papers in the next few days.
 In the photo, Judy is seen with Mrs. Douglas MacArthur and Larry Jim Gross.

 Judy’s association with the March of Dimes began in the late 1930s when she and Mickey Rooney appeared in a short film promoting the organization.
 Watch that short here: